Every State, Ranked by How Miserable Its Winters Are

-Whenever Delaware gets pasted with a winter storm, you can pretty much guarantee some other, bigger metropolitan area got it worse, thus leaving no one to notice the plight of Delaware outside of people living in Delaware.
+Whenever Delaware gets pasted with a winter storm, you can pretty much guarantee some other larger metropolitan area got it worse, thus leaving no one to notice the plight of Delaware outside of people living in Delaware.
 So, it’s basically a colder version of the rest of the year for Delaware.

-Vermont has some seriously brutal winters, with most areas averaging around 8ft of snow.
+Vermont has some seriously brutal winters, with most areas averaging around 8 feet of snow.
 But—in the same vein of places like Colorado—Vermonters actually seem to relish in the inability to drive anything without chains.
-Partially that’s because Vermont also boasts the best skiing by far of all of the East Coast, and partially because the over-consumption of maple syrup can do some wild things to a person’s psyche.
+That’s because Vermont also boasts the best skiing by far of all of the East Coast, and partially because the over-consumption of maple syrup can do some wild things to a person’s psyche.

 24. New Jersey

 Imagine getting on a train on a winter morning, everybody wrapped in their puffy coats, salty and bleary-eyed.
 There’s one seat left between two dudes who definitely appear to be obnoxious.
 But hey, it’s a seat, so you take it.
 Yet, when you sit, you get the sense both of these guys regard YOU as the asshole.
 Now imagine that morning lasts for a few months.
 This is winter in New Jersey, starring Philly and New York as your bus buddies.